 Empty Dwelling Management Orders

 We are able to use an Empty Dwelling Management Order to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.
 The powers are granted by Part 4 of the Housing Act 2004.

 Compulsory Purchase Orders

 If an owner is planning repairs to an empty home and uses a VAT registered contractor then the Housing Property Manager can provide you with a VAT letter.
 This confirms that the property has been empty for two or more years.
-The owner then gives the letter to their contractor and this allows them to charge only 5% VAT on many repair costs.
+The owner then gives the letter to their contractor and allows them to charge 5% VAT on many repair costs.